fr-ser/grafana-plugin-data-crawler/README.md

 ### Running the script

-The command `make run` should run the script and add an entry to the database.
+Commands to run the scripts can be found in the Makefile.

 ### Release